 When most people think about grief, “they go immediately to bereavement loss,” said Litsa Williams, a licensed clinical social worker and co-founder of the online support community What’s Your Grief.

 Divorce brings a particular kind of loss called an ambiguous loss, caused by a lack of closure.
 Your “lost” loved one is still physically present, but the relationship is gone and they are no longer in your life the way they used to be when you were married.

 While there are many established support systems for helping someone through a death, as a society we don’t seem to recognize relationship losses as legitimate grief.
 This can amplify feelings of guilt, shame and isolation, or even make you feel as though your grief is not justified.

 Know that divorce is complicated, and even in the most amicable situations, there are losses to grieve.
 Honouring the ending can be an important part of your own self care, giving you time to process and move forward with closure as well as an opportunity to set up a support system.

 We believe that a divorce ceremony — whether held privately or publicly, solo or as a community — should echo the wedding or marriage as a way to bring people connected to the relationship together to process, share, and find closure.

 When a relationship ends, it’s important to take stock of what you want to let go of and what you want to carry forward.
 These rituals can help you process and honour the entire trajectory of a relationship, while also setting intentions for where you want to go next.

-Naming Ceremony: If you feel that your married name is no longer a true reflection of yourself, a naming ceremony can allow the opportunity to formally declare your new chosen name.
+If you feel that your married name is no longer a true reflection of yourself, a naming ceremony can allow you the opportunity to formally declare your new chosen name.